Learn about living on-campus during the summer Young Artist Residency (YAR) program.

 Summer Session housing is set in traditional style residence halls with community bathrooms, living room, kitchenette for limited cooking, laundry facility, and vending machines.
 Rooms are equipped with two single beds, two desks, two dressers, and two closets.
 The university has 24-hour, on-campus security.
 The residence halls are staffed with an on-duty live-in Summer Residence Assistant (RA).
-In addition, the College of Art and Design residence and YAR program is staffed with live-in Lesley YAR Mentors.
-Rules and guidelines are clearly outlined in the 'Residency Handbook' and are provided in writing to students who have enrolled in the program and their parents.
-Attendance is checked frequently at five or more daily checkpoints to ensure that all students are present.
-The College of Art and Design studios are located across the Charles River in Boston and university transportation is provided to and from classes and events.
-YAR students are also assigned individual private studios for their use during the program.
+In addition, the College of Art and Design residence and Young Artist Residency (YAR) program is staffed with live-in Lesley Young Artist Residency (YAR) Mentors.

-Students eat breakfast and dinner in the dining hall on the Doble campus and an hour for lunch is provided at Lesley between classes on weekdays.
-On weekends, meals are provided in conjunction with activities.ScheduleA typical weekday: Breakfast 8:00am - 8:45am Shuttle departs for the College of Art and Design Studios 8:50am Morning classes begin 9:30am - 1:00pm Lunch 1:00pm - 2:00pm Afternoon classes begin 2:00pm - 5:30pm Shuttle departs for Doble campus 5:45pm Dinner in White Hall 6:00pm - 7:00pm Optional Artist Presentation 7:00pm - 8:00pm Free Time 8:00pm - 10:00pm Curfew 11:00pm Lights out 12:00amA typical weekend: Breakfast 8:00am - 8:45 am Museum or Gallery Visits 10:00am Lunch out 12:00pm Tours and shopping 2:30pm Dinner in White Hall 6:00pm-7:00pm Optional Activities 8:30pm Curfew 11:00pm Lights out 12:00am
+Students eat breakfast and dinner in the dining hall on the Doble campus and an hour for lunch is provided between classes on weekdays.
+On weekends, meals are provided in conjunction with activities.ScheduleA typical weekday: Breakfast 8:00am - 9:00am Morning classes begin 9:30am - 1:00pm Hour for lunch 1:00pm - 2:00pm Afternoon classes begin 2:00pm - 5:30pm Dinner in White Hall 6:00pm - 7:00pm Artist Presentation 7:00pm - 8:00pm Free Time 8:00pm - 10:00pm Curfew 11:00pm Lights out 12:00amA typical weekend: Breakfast 8:00am - 8:45 am Museum or Gallery Visits 10:00am Lunch out 12:00pm Tours and shopping 2:30pm Dinner in White Hall 6:00pm-7:00pm Optional Activities 8:30pm Curfew 11:00pm Lights out 12:00am

 While living on campus, weekend and evening activities are designed to highlight the historic and cultural significance of Boston through visits to galleries, museums, and artist studios.
 Below is a partial list of activities from which the weekend schedule is determined.
-Educational activities (museums, artists talks, studio visits) are not optional since they contribute to the 6 college credits that the program awards.
+Educational activities (museums, artists talks, studio visits) are not optional since they contribute to the college credits that the program awards.
 Many non-educational activities are optional with alternative activities offered.

 Museum of Fine Arts, BostonHarvard Art MuseumsMIT List Visual Arts CenterThe Institute of Contemporary Art (ICA)DeCordova Sculpture Park and MuseumIsabella Stewart Gardner MuseumStudio visits to local professional design studiosVisiting artist presentations